 Parameter Description User Name The user name required to send data to the repository file.
 This user must also be configured to have read and write access to the data repository file and the directory (folder) in which it is stored.
 Password The password required to send data to the repository file.
 File Path The path to the repository file.
-Filename The name of the repository file (an ASCII text file).
+Filename The name of the repository file (an ASCII text file), e.g. datalog.txt.
+Any new data is appended to this file, it does not overwrite it.
+Unique Filename Select this check box to save the log as mmddyyyy <filename>.txt.
+Filename is derived from what you specified in the Filename field above.</filename> Any new data is appended to the file but each day has its own file.
 Delay X hours between uploads.
 The number of hours between uploads of data to the file.
 Upload every X minutes The number of minutes between attempts to upload data to the file after an upload failure.
 Up to X times The maximum number of times the upload will be attempted after an initial failure.
 Until Upload Succeeds Attempt to upload the file until the transfer is completed.